Not Going Out: Synopsis

 In Series 6, after Vine quit the series, Tim was written out of the show.
 In the opening dialogue of the series, it is explained that he has been given a work placement in Germany.
 Daisy continues her friendship with Lucy and Lee, and her naivety often gets them in trouble.
 With Tim's absence, Lee often finds himself listening to suggestions from Daisy on how to impress Lucy, which include acting as a test subject for her psychology course.
 This leads to Lee both finding out that he was an unplanned child and held responsible for the breakdown in his parents' marriage, and getting a girlfriend, who develops a Fatal Attraction-esque crush on him.
 Lee comes close to admitting his feelings to Lucy several times over the course of the series, particularly at the end of episodes Therapy and Play, but although she is receptive, he changes his mind each time.

-In Series 7, neighbour Toby (Hugh Dennis) lies to Lee, saying Lucy has had a date, after which Lee tells Lucy that he loves her and asks Lucy to marry him.
-She agrees and they marry in the finale of Series 7; Tim Vine makes a brief guest reappearance.
+In Series 7, Lee and Lucy meet new neighbours Anna (Abigail Cruttenden) and Toby (Hugh Dennis).
+In the final episode of the series, Toby lies to Lee, saying Lucy has had a date, after which Lee tells Lucy that he loves her and asks Lucy to marry him.
+She agrees and they marry in the Christmas special of the series; Tim Vine makes a brief guest reappearance.
 In the 2015 Christmas Special, Lucy gives birth to her and Lee's first child.

 In Series 8, Lee and Lucy have been married for eight years; the series is set seven years after the 2015 Christmas special.
-They have moved out of the flat and now live in a house in Walton-on-Thames, Surrey (Mack lives in the nearby village of East Molesey in real life).
-They now have three children, seven-year-old Charlie and five-year-old twins Benji and Molly.
-Daisy is no longer in Lee and Lucy's lives, but the couple remain friends with Toby and Anna.
-They are also in touch with Lucy's parents, Geoffrey and Wendy, and with Lee's feckless father, Frank, until his death is confirmed at the beginning of the twelfth series.
+Lee has landed a job as a car salesman and they have moved out of the flat and now live in a house in Walton-on-Thames, Surrey (Mack lives in the nearby village of East Molesey in real life).
+They now have three children, seven-year-old Charlie (Finley Shouthby) and five-year-old twins Benji (Max Pattison) and Molly (Francesca Newman).
+Daisy is no longer in Lee's and Lucy's lives, but the couple remain friends with Toby and Anna.
+They are also in touch with Lucy's parents, Geoffrey and Wendy, and with Lee's feckless father, Frank, until his death is confirmed at the beginning of the twelfth series, reflecting the real-life death of Bobby Ball in October 2020.

+In Series 14, another six years have passed since the 2023 Christmas special.
+Lee and Lucy move to another house in the country since their kids have gone to university.
+Additionally, Toby, Anna, Geoffrey, and Wendy do not appear in this series.